paulmuenzner/CoolingGridManager/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Cooling Grid Manager is a comprehensive software solution designed to efficiently manage and optimize cooling grid systems.
+This Cooling Grid Manager is a software solution designed to efficiently manage and optimize cooling grid systems.
 This project leverages the power of C# programming language and .NET technologies to deliver a robust and user-friendly application tailored for the needs of cooling grid operators and managers.
+See it as a starting point and develop and extend it as per your needs.

 ### Features
 -   ***Ticket Management:*** Streamline ticket creation, tracking, and resolution processes for maintenance, repairs, billing, and other operational tasks.
 -   ***Integration:*** Seamlessly integrate with existing data sources, IoT devices, and monitoring systems to centralize data management and enhance operational efficiency.
--   ***Loss Logging:*** Track and log losses within the cooling grid system, facilitating loss analysis, root cause identification, and remedial action implementation.
+-   ***Parameter Logging:*** Track and log grid parameters for each cooling grid system, facilitating loss analysis, root cause identification, and remedial action implementation.
 -   ***Billing:*** Efficiently manage billing processes for cooling grid services, including invoicing, payment tracking, and revenue management.
 -   ***Consumer Management:*** Centralize consumer data and interactions, enabling effective communication, service provisioning, and account management.
 -   ***Consumption Tracking:*** Monitor and analyze cooling grid consumption patterns to optimize resource allocation, identify inefficiencies, and implement cost-saving measures.